deltacodepl/ha-docker/README.md

 ## Getting Started
 Deploy the stack into your Docker environment.

-> [!Note]
-> I run my docker containers as `root`, working to do so otherwise was just too many headaches.

 ## Home Assistant
 Visit the Home Assistant (HA) instance at http://hostname:8123, and the Home Assistant Welcome screen should appear.